 There will certainly be a learning curve involved in navigating the real estate market as a beginner, but there are some steps you can take as you get started to minimize those mistakes.

 Before you even start considering buying real estate, make sure your credit is as good as it can be.
 If you need to repair your credit, consider a secured credit card.

-Buy A Vacation Rental Home.
-A vacation rental property serves multiple purposes.
+- Buy A Vacation Rental Home.
+A vacation rental property, especially in resorts like Boyne Mountain or Boyne Highlands, serves multiple purposes.
 It gives you somewhere to vacation but also provides you with an income to pay for that vacation.
 You can purchase a vacation home or condo, live in it for part of the year, and rent it out the rest of the year.
 The return on investment varies, here, depending on what type of property it is and where it’s located.
 The downside of investing in a vacation property is that it’s located away from where you live, so you need to rely on property managers.